9Mohamedismail/jobBlink/README.md

   </ol>
 </details>

-## About JobBlink
+## About jobBlink

-**JobBlink** is a job application tracker that eliminates the need to manually enter job data into spreadsheets.
-Paste a link from Greenhouse, Workday, Lever, or Ashby, and JobBlink will auto-extract the job title, company, location, and more — saving it to your table instantly.
+**jobBlink** is a job application tracker that eliminates the need to manually enter job data into spreadsheets.
+Paste a link from Greenhouse, Workday, Lever, or Ashby, and jobBlink will auto-extract the job title, company, location, and more — saving it to your table instantly.

-Whether you want to edit job details, apply custom tags, or add entries manually, JobBlink is built to make job tracking effortless.
+Whether you want to edit job details, apply custom tags, or add entries manually, jobBlink is built to make job tracking effortless.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>